 The primary goal has always been to give every single person that trains with us the best possible facility to make the most of it.
 We look to give plenty of space (on average every person training at any given time will have a minimum of 500-700 sq.ft to themselves, usually much more).

-We don’t have millions of pounds worth of equipment, but we do have hundreds of thousands worth.
+We don’t have millions of pounds worth of equipment.
+We do, however, have hundreds of thousands worth.

-There is always someone on hand to help with either your technique, developing BESPOKE training programmes for your specific needs and keep you safe if you are testing your limits.
+There is always someone on hand to help with either your technique; developing BESPOKE training programmes for your specific needs; or to keep you safe if you are testing your limits.

 The biggest concern people usually have with that is the booking system.
 But no one needs to book.
 It’s just preferable and suggested at busy times if you can’t afford the time to delay the start of your workout.
 But, we have a strict limit on our member numbers, so it almost never happens.